-Team size will impact the frequency of out of hours on-call.
-Typical team size at Form3 is 4-6 engineers, meaning you should expect to take on 7 out of hours on-call shifts every 4-6 weeks.
-The team members support each to accommodate for annual leave and personal schedules so swapping shifts or a part of a shift is normal and easy to do with PagerDuty.
+Most engineers currently take on a shift every 2 weeks.
+The team members support each to accommodate for annual leave and personal schedules.
+Swapping shifts or a part of a shift is normal and easy to do with PagerDuty.

 We provide support and training for engineers going on call.
 While the process varies across our teams, the oncall onboarding generally follows this structure:

 New oncall engineers shadow their experienced colleagues when they finish onboarding to the team.
 This gives them the opportunity to get used to being on call as well as learn more about our platform.

 After getting plenty of shadowing experience, the engineers usually join the oncall rota by taking on office hours oncall shifts.
 This gives them the experience of being the primary point in the case of an incident, while still getting the support of their team members.

 When they feel ready, the engineers begin to take on out of hours oncall shifts.
 However, as we mentioned previously engineers are never alone on their shifts.